advanced-security/codeql-queries/javascript/CWE-328/WeakHashingAlgorithm.md

 ## Recommendation

-Use stronger algorithms when hashing data.
+Use stronger algorithm when hashing data.

 ```ts
 import crypto from 'crypto';